The 20 inexpensive and quick fix-ups below will earn you more money selling your home.

 Paint if needed, when selling your home

-And touch-up.
 But only paint if you can do a good job.
-Bad painting and finishing can hurt more than it helps.
+Bad painting and finishing will hurt more than it helps.
 A professional painter, if needed, is a good investment.
 Change the colour of weird rooms.
-Your daughter might like purple and orange stripes but a buyer will only think of the time and expense it will take to repaint.
+Your daughter might like purple and orange but a buyer will only think of repainting as a project and an expense.

-Buyers will pay more for a house in move-in condition.
+Buyers will pay much more for a house in move-in condition.

 Paint and repair the fence.

 Older treated lumber can start to grey and become visually unappealing.
-If a fence is ugly looking and leaning anywhere it can discourage an offer or it will be an item a buyer wants a price reduction on.
+If a fence is ugly looking and leaning over it can discourage an offer completely.
+It will definitely be an item a buyer wants a price reduction on.